SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

 Slingers serve as auxiliaries across the known world — deployed to good effect by the Sassanid Persians, and recruited in smaller numbers by the Empire itself.
 Some wear leather cuirasses; most wear nothing at all, relying on speed and agility in place of protection.
 Because they are too few to make up a major arm in any army, most are perpetual mercenaries, offering their skills to the highest-paying lord, king, or chieftain and moving on when the work runs dry.
 Most are loyal only to themselves and to the man currently paying their wages.

-- *Culture Note:* Not available to Imperial characters
+- *Culture Note:* Not available to Roman characters
 - *Money:* 1d6 × 25 denarii
 - *Attribute Points:* DEX +1, AGI +1, CON +1, INS +1
 - *Specialization:* Fighting — **Thrown Weapons**